Kodak Black discography

-The discography of American rapper Kodak Black consists of four studio albums, seven mixtapes and thirty-five singles (including ten singles as a featured artist), and fifty music videos.
+American rapper Kodak Black has released eight studio albums, eleven mixtapes, two extended plays, and thirty-six singles (including ten singles as a featured artist), and fifty music videos.
 His highest-charting song is "Zeze", which features Travis Scott and Offset, and debuted and peaked at number two in 2018, becoming Black's second top 10 hit on the US Billboard Hot 100.
 His highest-charting solo song is "Super Gremlin", which peaked at number three on the Hot 100 in 2022.